bclynch/pomb-old/README.md

 ### Top Priorities

 - Currently trying to get application online
-    - ionic app up and running
+    - test ionic app up and running
+    - pomb builds in prod flag so should be ready
-    - Need to get the server up and stable + RDS (maybe just to test then delete)
+    - Server is running MINUS the postgraphql setup.
+Need to spin up rds to test
+        - AWS config being wonky.
+Would be preferred to fix.
 - Finish juncture creation modal
     - gpx upload component is uploading every time user adds something.
 Should ONLY be when they save
 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need to add posts, photos, description
+    - Fix flickr banner algorithm.
+It sucks
 - Hosting
 - Mobile usage!
 - Would be nice to have a trip page thats a little more static, but graphical.
 Shows all junctures, posts, photos, stats in some nice way.